peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  * (*) In the Java version, eligible setters are public, nonstatic methods starting with "set" followed by a character other than a basic digit or lower-case letter, that is, other than "a" to "z" or "0" to "9", that take one parameter.
 The class containing an eligible setter must have a public, nonstatic method with the same name, but starting with "get" or "is" rather than "set", that takes no parameters and does not return void.
 (For example, if a class has "public setValue(String)" and "public getValue()", "setValue" is an eligible setter.
 However, "setValue()" and "setValue(String, int)" are not eligible setters.)
 If a class has two otherwise eligible setters with the same name, but different parameter type, they are not eligible setters.

  * Then, the method creates an object of the given type and invokes each eligible setter with the corresponding value in the CBOR map, if any.
-Key names in the map are matched to eligible setters according to the rules described in the [PeterO.Cbor.PODOptions](PeterO.Cbor.PODOptions.md) documentation.
-Note that for security reasons, certain types are not supported even if they contain eligible setters.
+Key names in the map are matched to eligible setters according to the rules described in the[PeterO.Cbor.PODOptions](PeterO.Cbor.PODOptions.md)documentation.
+Note that for security reasons, certain types are not upported even if they contain eligible setters.

 REMARK: A certain consistency between .NET and Java and between FromObject and ToObject are sought for version 4.0.
 It is also hoped that--